 The Owensville Area Ambulance District is located at 405 East Lincoln Street in Owensville.
 The district boundaries cover over 200 square miles of southern Gasconade County.
-It currently offers three ambulances that are staffed with 25 highly trained EMT’s and Paramedics and contain up to date lifesaving equipment to serve the residents of Owensville and the surrounding area.
-The crews respond to just under 4 calls a day on average and between 1300 and 1400 per year.
-We transport to all the local hospitals and, if necessary, to the St Louis and Columbia area hospitals.
+It currently offers four ambulances that are staffed with 28 highly trained EMT’s and Paramedics and contain up to date lifesaving equipment to serve the residents of Owensville and the surrounding area.
+The crews respond to about 4-5 calls a day on average and between 1600 and 1700 per year.
+We transport to all the local hospitals and if necessary we also go to the St Louis and Columbia area hospitals.
 We pride ourselves in providing high quality healthcare with hometown compassion and respect.
-The district is overseen by a 6 member Board of Directors that meets on a monthly basis.
-The ambulances are dispatched by the Gasconade County 9-1-1 Center which is housed in the upper level of the district’s headquarters.
+The district is overseen by a 6 member Board of Directors that meets on a bi- monthly basis.
+The ambulances are dispatched by Gasconade County 9-1-1 Center who has recently moved to their new location in Rosebud.

 In addition to providing a professional ambulance service, the district also offers other community services.
 We offer PERSYS which is a home monitoring system for elderly residents that live alone.
 The system provides immediate access to an ambulance, fire, police or family member at the touch of a button.
-The district also offers Vial of Life which is a system to notify emergency responders of a patient’s medical conditions, medications, emergency contacts, etc. Training classes in CPR and first aid are offered for individuals and groups of all ages and skill levels.
-Other activities include benefit bar-b-ques for local projects in need of funding, Easter Egg Hunt with lots of goodies for our younger residents and numerous school activities to promote safety and good decision making skills.
+Training classes in CPR and first aid are offered for individuals and groups for all ages and skill levels.
+Other activities include benefit bar-b-ques for local projects in need of funding, Halloween night with lots of goodies for our younger residents and numerous school activities to promote safety and good decision making skills.